There’s something fishy going on

 Walking on the wild side

 Ocean fish (and all wild animals) should be wary of interactions with humans.
 Though not always, our interactions with them tend to be detrimental to the animal involved.
 There’s an argument that any snorkeling or diving is affecting the animals behaviour.
-While this may but true in some cases, we should do everything we can do minimise our impact when interacting with these animals.
+Sometimes this may indeed be true.
+So lets try to minimise our impact when interacting with these animals.

 The kind of interaction we like.
 Let nature do it’s stuff.